Moonbase59/azuracast_xmltv/README.md

 The RSS 2.0 Feeds we generate are _standards-compliant_ and usually _validate_ just fine.
 Some validators have problems with feed items lying in the future, that can safely be ignored.

-We use the most _modern technologies_ and the _most compatible_ set of features, so chances are good that a feature _is already there_ when fead-readers finally catch up.
+We use the most _modern technologies_ and the _most compatible_ set of features, so chances are good that a feature _is already there_ when feed readers finally catch up.
 Currently, not every feed reader supports all features.

 ## A note on mount point display names